DaeSeopJeong/docker-create-react-app/readme.md

 # DockerReactBootStrap.

 A simple docker-compose builder for the create-react-app that contains a docker-compose file.
 Mostly some ops practice but it might be useful to some.

+NOTE: Not responislbe

 ## TL:DR